 AP and Dual credit classes are weighted the same, both are on a 6.0 scale.

-My child has already taken the TSI and/or a dual credit course what do I need to do?
+My child has already taken the TSI and/or a dual credit course at another school.
+What do I need to do?

 How much does it cost to take the TSI?

-Through our partnership with Eastfield students will be able to take the TSI two times free of charge, if a student needs/wants to take the TSI more than two times he/she will be charged a fee of $10.00
+Students will be able to take the TSI two times free of charge.
+If a student needs/wants to take the TSI more than two times, he/she will be charged a fee of $10.00

 Can my child take the TSI at Eastfield if they want to take the TSI before or after the campus testing dates?

 Yes, if a student wants to take the TSI before the scheduled time he/she can go to Eastfield.
 Please contact the Eastfield Testing Center to set up an appointment for testing.